MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/FA_Overview.md

 Business Central has included Fixed Asset Depreciation Calculation Feature to Indian Localization.

-Computation of Depreciation on Block of Assets under the Income Tax Act, 1961 and computation of Depreciation under Companies Act, 2013.
+Computation of Depreciation on Block of Assets under the Income Tax Act, 1961 and computation of Depreciation under Companies Act,2013.

 ### Setting up Fixed Asset for Depreciation Calculation